-If part of your workers' compensation reduces your social security or equivalent railroad retire-CAUTION ment benefits, that part is considered social security (or equivalent railroad retirement) benefits and may be taxable.
-For a discussion of the taxability of these benefits, see Social Security and Equivalent Railroad Retirement Benefits, earlier.
+If part of your workers' compensation reduces your social security or equivalent railroad retirement benefits, that part is considered social security (or equivalent railroad retirement) benefits and may be taxable.
+For a discussion of the taxability of these benefits, see Social Security and Equivalent Railroad Retire- ment Benefits, earlier.